 We've discussed the ideal SASE environment, but we must be realistic; getting from here to there will involve a lot of heavy lifting.
+The paths to a SASE solution are also varied, and implementation details will depend on a company's context and goals.

 Gartner outlines numerous risks in its report, and many of them stem from the same core concern: a lack of vendor capability.